Lantana Recovery

 Jump to Section

 There is a long history of people using MDMA (also known as ecstasy or “Molly”) and ketamine for recreational purposes.
-While these two drugs are similar in some ways, they have very different effects on the body.
+While these two drugs are similar in some ways, they have very different effects on the body and are classified as controlled substances.
 In this blog post, we’ll explore the differences between them, how they affect the body, and what side effects they can cause.
+Additionally, we will discuss the use of ketamine and MDMA in clinical settings, highlighting their potential medicinal benefits and ongoing clinical trials for FDA approval.

 MDMA is a synthetic drug that alters mood and perception by affecting levels of serotonin, dopamine, and norepinephrine in the brain.
 It produces feelings of euphoria and empathy as well as increased heart rate and blood pressure.
 It has been used for recreational purposes since its synthesis in 1912 but has gained popularity in recent years due to its use in dance clubs and music festivals.